open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free - the same behaviour as an allocation dropped by the PID controller.

-In combination: the in-process interval sampler bounds the event rate the application can produce, and the PID controller bounds what actually reaches the profile under load.
-The two layers do not need to agree - the in-process sampler is unaware of the controller, which is what keeps the hot path branch-prediction-friendly and allocator-agnostic.
+The two layers are independent: the in-process sampler is unaware of the controller, which keeps the hot path branch-prediction-friendly and allocator-agnostic.

-It is foreseeable that more advanced allocator implementations may choose to use a PID or similar mechanism also.
-Assuming weights are summed correctly to account for this, the profiler requires no awareness of the particular sampling mechanism and the application would simply benefit from a decreased impact of context switching when profiling is active.

 # Alternatives Considered

 - Attach to kernel tracepoints **`sys_enter_brk`** / **`sys_enter_mmap`** /etc. Too far from application allocation patterns: modern allocators go to great lengths to avoid kernel calls, so most allocations are invisible at this layer.
 Down the road, this might be useful to help us catch `mmap`s that do not go through libc.
-- **Upstream USDTs into common allocators (`jemalloc`, `tcmalloc`, `glibc`) so that users do not need to change their applications** - ultimately it would be convenient for upstream allocators to contain the USDTs directly and we hope in the long run we can use adoption by the OpenTelemetry community to incentivise this.
-In the meantime, we have begun looking at using the upstream sampling APIs directly, for instance [extending the Rust jemalloc crate](https://github.com/tikv/jemallocator/pull/172) so we can build on top of it.
 - **Attach uprobes to allocator-specific internal sampling paths (`jemalloc`, `tcmalloc`)** - we discount this approach as it is fragile against the internals of the allocators, the allocators do not by default have sampling turned on (or if it is turned on, it may do more work than we want - for instance, with jemalloc and its optional stack-collection behaviour in the sampling path), and does not generalise to all allocators.
 Additionally, allocators are frequently statically linked, meaning there is no predictable symbol to attach to - internal names and inlining decisions vary across versions and build configurations.
 - **Sample every alloc/free.** Prohibitive overhead; allocators are on the critical path for most workloads.
 - **Global (per-binary) uprobe attachment** rather than per-PID.
 Loses the ability to opt processes in/out individually and complicates cleanup; doesn't fit the profiler's existing lifecycle model.
 - **Hand-rolled `.note.stapsdt` parsing.** Pointless given the `parca-dev/usdt` parser already exists, is small, and is permissively licensed.

-## Author's Preferred Solution
+# Author's Preferred Solution

 The proposal above is the preferred design.
 The two non-obvious calls are:

 - **Treating the in-process sampler as an external contract** rather than bundling it.
 This keeps the upstream surface area small and lets multiple in-process implementations (a Rust `GlobalAlloc` wrapper, a runtime-injected `.so`, an upstream jemalloc patch in future) all target the same profiler.
 - **Gating the free path behind a separate flag.** Allocation profiling is enormously useful on its own, and free-side machinery is the only part that needs a correlation map and pays cost on every free of a sampled pointer.
 Splitting the flags lets users opt into the cheaper mode.

+Long term, we'd like common allocators (`jemalloc`, `tcmalloc`, `glibc`) to emit the `otel_memory` USDTs directly, so users get memory profiling without changing their applications.
+This doesn't change the design here: the USDT contract stays exactly as specified, it's just satisfied by the allocator itself rather than a wrapper.
+We hope adoption of this proposal by the OpenTelemetry community helps incentivise that upstreaming.
+In the meantime we've begun looking at using upstream sampling APIs directly, for instance [extending the Rust jemalloc crate](https://github.com/tikv/jemallocator/pull/172) so existing Rust jemalloc users can benefit from this profiling without additional libraries.

 # Testing Strategy

 ## Testing of Proposed Solution Itself

 - **Unit tests** for: USDT note parser adapter, provider/probe-name filtering, the reconcile diff (probes added on `dlopen`, removed on `munmap`/exit).
 - **Integration tests** using small Rust and C test binaries that emit the contract USDTs with deterministic allocation/free patterns; assert OTLP output shape, value sums, and sample counts.
-A PoC of this kind already exists on the `sgg/heap-prof-poc` branch[^1] and can be cleaned up into the upstream test suite.
+A PoC of this kind already exists on the [`sgg/heap-prof-poc`](https://github.com/DataDog/opentelemetry-ebpf-profiler/tree/sgg/heap-prof-poc) branch and can be cleaned up into the upstream test suite.
 - **Lifecycle coverage** for fork, exec, `dlopen`-after-start, exit, short-lived processes.
 - **Negative tests**: process without our USDTs (nothing attaches); process with USDTs but `-allocation-profiling` not set (nothing attaches); `-live-heap-profiling` without `-allocation-profiling` (rejected at flag parse).